mdfaiz1201/ContactGraphMap/README.md

 ### Page: Covid 19 Graph

 - Dashboard with a line graph showing LIVE COVID-19 cases fluctuations for 238 countries.
-- Interactive using GraphQL line graph indicating country names, total cases, active, recoveries, and deaths.
+- Line graph indicating Total cases, Active cases, Country names, Recoveries, and Deaths
 - Filter the line graph to show only active or total cases or recovered and deaths.
 - Real-time LIVE cases using the Rapid API Data for COVID-19. :
   - World-wide COVID-19 data.